 WB-MRI scans will be performed at selected sites in a subset of 50 patients.
-Patients will have two WB MRIs, the first baseline scan ideally within 4 weeks of starting ADT and prior to commencing systemic therapy (either docetaxel or ARSI) and the second will be scheduled +/- 2 weeks of cycle 3 day 1.
+Patients will have two WB MRIs, the first baseline scan ideally within 4 weeks of starting ADT and prior to commencing systemic ARSI or docetaxel and the second scan will be scheduled at any point between 2 weeks prior to cycle 3 day 1 and 2 weeks post cycle 4 day 1 (8-week window).
 Scans will take place at selected MRI scanning sites.